A QUICK JOURNEY THROUGH NEW ZEALAND LITERATURE

 easy a day like this.

-For five minutes at sunrise the sun
+For five minutes at sunrise

 broke through, first time in weeks,